Identification and Estimation of Causal Effects in High-Frequency Event Studies: Identification in High-Frequency Event Studies

 In recent work, \citeauthor{bauer/swanson:2022} (\citeyear{bauer/swanson:2021}, \citeyear{bauer/swanson:2022}), \citet{cieslak:2018} and \citet{mirandaagrippino/ricco:2021} provided empirical evidence for some predictability of $D_{t}$ with publicly available macroeconomic or financial market information that predates the FOMC announcement.
 This implies that $D_{t}$ does not correctly isolate the unexpected component of the policy surprise and may be in fact simultaneously determined with the outcome variable $Y_{t}$.\footnote{This simultaneity follows from the plausible correlation between the publicly available macroeconomic and financial market information prior to the announcement and the macroeconomic factors at the time of the announcement that may affect $Y_{t}$.} \citet{bauer/swanson:2021} proposed to take the residuals from a regression of those surprises on the economic and financial variables that predate the announcements.
 So in \citet{bauer/swanson:2021} $D_{t}$ is actually the orthogonalized monetary policy surprise rather than the surprise itself.
-However, \citet{bauer/swanson:2021} showed that the orthogonalized policy shocks yield the same results as the unadjusted policy shocks when $Y_{t}$ is measured as the change in a 30-minute window, as for the case of asset prices or Treasury yields.
+However, \citet{bauer/swanson:2021} showed that the orthogonalized policy variables yield the same results as the unadjusted policy variables when $Y_{t}$ is measured as the change in a 30-minute window, as for the case of asset prices or Treasury yields.
 This corroborates our result that some endogeneity of $D_{t}$ does not preclude the validity of the approach if the variance of the unadjusted policy shocks is much larger than that of the other variables in the system.

 Evidence of nonlinearities is often documented in the empirical literature {[}cf. \citet{bauer/swanson:2021}{]}.
-Our results establish the causal meaning of the event study estimand when the relationship between the outcome and the policy variable is potentially nonlinear as long as the additive separability condition holds.
+Our results establish the causal meaning of the event study estimand when the relationship between the outcome and the policy variable is potentially nonlinear as long as the additive separability conditions hold.

 As we explain more in detail below, the finance literature has recently documented strong evidence of information leakage, informal communication and informed trading around policy announcements {[}\citet{bernile/hu/tang:2016}, \citet{cieslak/morse/vissing-jorgensen:2019}, \citet{cieslak/mcmahon:2023}, \citet{cieslak/schrimpf:2019} and \citet{lucca:moench:2015}{]}.
 For example, government agencies routinely allow pre-release access to information to accredited news agencies under embargo agreements. \citet{bernile/hu/tang:2016} found evidence consistent with informed trading during embargoes of the FOMC announcements.
 They documented significant abnormal order imbalances that are in the direction of the subsequent policy surprises and showed that the information contained in lockup-related trading activity (i.e., the window immediately before the scheduled release) predicts the market reaction to the actual FOMC announcement.
 Here the information leakage may arise from the news media with pre-release access or from other FOMC insiders with incentives to mimic such behavior.